 - Thursday: 9 AM - 12 PM; 1 - 4 PM

-RIO is a 3-week, curriculum-driven workshops that promote mindfulness and anxiety management.
+PGCC offers 3-week, curriculum-driven workshops that promote mindfulness and anxiety management.
 RIO is designed to help students gain insight in to their concerns, develop a clear sense of what they would like to change in their lives, and identify concrete strategies to reduce feelings of stress and improve emotional functioning.
 Anxiety Toolbox is designed to help students better understand and cope with anxiety.

 Hours & Contact Information